Group of trees with sun shining

 Can I remove trees on my residential property?

-• Remove up to three live, healthy trees that do not individually exceed 30 cm Diameter*
+• Remove up to three live, healthy trees that do not individually exceed 30 cm diameter per year

 • Prune or maintain trees